pacifics/PassDao/README.md

 =

-# Upgrading, cloning and splitting Procedures
+# Upgrading, cloning and splitting procedures

 In case of bugs or improvements, the funding smart contract can be updated and called in new Dao proposals.